shaloo/docs.arcana/docs/concepts/gateway-node.md

 # Gateway Node

 The gateway node is a vital part of the {{config.extra.arcana.company_name}} protocol.
-It manages interactions with the protocol via the {{config.extra.arcana.dashboard_name}}, overseeing SDK usage and app configuration settings.
-It handles the blockchain transactions and contract interactions issued by the Web3 apps.
+The {{config.extra.arcana.dashboard_name}} interacts with the gateway for registering the apps and managing app configuration data, app usage data, and developer account billing, payment details.